ghacks Technology News

 Game for the Weekend Shadowflare

-The commander is nice enough to hand you some equipment which you should equip by pressing the I button.
-Even the buttons for the interfaces are the same.
-Once you go outside the town you are attacked by the usual amount of low level enemies, namely Goblins, Orcs and bats.
+Once you go outside the town you are attacked by the usual amount of low level enemies: namely Goblins, Orcs and bats.

 You attack them with the left mouse button.
-Later in the game you can use the right mouse button to throw spells at the enemies which have to be learned before you can do so.
+Later in the game you can use the right mouse button to throw spells at enemies which have to be learned before you can do so.
 Pressing Space changes the activity level of your dog companion.
 There are two modes, inactive which is the default mode and active.
 Inactive means that your dog will not attack but will take no damage as well.

 Active means that it will engage in combat and take damage.
 A nice feature is that you can choose between several dogs that all have distinctive abilities.

-One of the most important things in early gameplay is that you can get healed by the healer in the town.
+One of the most important things in early game play is that you can get healed by the healer in the town.
 Just talk to her if your health is low and she will maximize it again.

 Shadowflare is a great game, lots of fun.
 It has an internet mode that I did not test yet.